-LFO single-shot
+LFO single/hold

-OFF the LFO runs continuously.

-S ON the LFO will do one cycle of oscillation (however this is only active when the LFO is also set to a sync. mode, see below).
+- OFF the LFO runs continuously. - S SINGLE the LFO will do one cycle of oscillation on a sync. event (see sync. settings below). - H HOLD the LFO core runs as normal but the output is only updated on a sync. event (see sync. settings below).

-LFO sync/reset options
+LFO sync options

-OFF the LFO is not reset on note-on
+OFF the LFO is not synced.